Jamey-Dogom/Comp_490/README.md

 Created a webpage implementing javascript & html to solve a user story regarding Oviatt Library Hours.

-Now going to link webpage to directory.
+Successfully used FTP to link javascript page into directory http://www.csun.edu/~jad62176/cgi-bin/